sst/guide/_examples/how-to-use-middy-to-validate-your-serverless-api-requests.md

 Here we are creating an `inputSchema`.
 We are explicitly setting that `fname` and `lname` are required.

-> **Important** Compiling schemas on the fly will cause a 50-100ms performance hit during cold start for simple JSON Schemas.
+**Important:** Compiling schemas on the fly will cause a 50-100ms performance hit during cold start for simple JSON Schemas.
 Precompiling is highly recommended.
+[Read more about this](https://github.com/willfarrell/middy-ajv).

 Now open Insomnia and send a request.